Choose a bid for your Display Network campaign

 Search ads and display ads reach people at different moments.
 When people are actively looking for something, your search ad may be the answer that they need.
 However, people who see your ad on the Display Network may be browsing a favourite blog or watching videos – not actively searching for what you offer.
 Bidding on the Display Network helps you show ads to potential customers in the right place and at the right time.

 Click-through rates (CTRs) are often lower on the Display Network because it can be harder to get a reader's attention.
 That's why Display Network bidding exists: to let you set a Maximum CPC bid for clicks that happen just on the Display Network.
 You get more control over your costs and you can make sure that your bids fit the value that you get from your ads.

 To find the right bid on the Display Network, you can make a starting bid, see how your ads perform, and then edit it.
 If you don't set specific bids for your targeting, AdWords will use your ad group's default bid.

 After you make your first bid, wait for a few days and then go to your account, and on the "All campaigns" view, find the "Totals" row for the Display Network.
-There, you'll see the number of impressions, clicks, and costs for your ad.
-You might start by asking "is my ad getting clicks?" and then, "do those clicks lead to the results I want?"
-We recommend you continue to monitor impressions and clicks, but it’s most helpful wait a couple weeks before making too many changes.
+There, you'll see the number of impressions, clicks and costs for your ad.
+You might start by asking "is my ad getting clicks?" and then, "do those clicks lead to the results that I want?"
+We recommend that you continue to monitor impressions and clicks, but it’s most helpful wait a couple of weeks before making too many changes.
 If you edit your bids too frequently, you might not be able to assess your performance accurately.

-Keep in mind, your ad performance on the Display Network does not affect your rank for search ads.
+Bear in mind, your ad performance on the Display Network does not affect your rank for search ads.
 And lower CTR on the Display Network doesn't affect the Quality Score of your ads for search.